Foxboro farm is expanding its dairy operation

 The project, which includes demolishing existing buildings, recently received planning board approval.

-“The hearing at the planning board meeting went well, and Oake Knoll Farms is very excited to move forward with the construction of the new cheese production facility,” said Tara Reid, project manager for the farm.
+“The hearing at the planning board meeting went well, and Oake Knoll Farms is very excited to move forward with the construction of the new cheese production facility,” Tara Reid of the farm said.

 Oake Knoll produces milk, cheese and meat from grass-fed Ayrshire cows.